E komo mai to the Title III Grants at Kaua’i Community College

 Title III History at Kaua’i Community College

 Kauai CC has successfully implemented over $14 million in Title III Part A and F funding for Alaska Native and Native Hawaiian-Serving Institutions since 1989.
-Currently Kauai CC is implementing two Title III Part a grants, both of which cover the years 2019-2024:
+Currently, Kauai CC is implementing three Title III Part A grants:

 - Keleka‘a Ho‘ona‘auao, award amount $2,173,975, collaborative grant with UH West Oahu; and